The Republic of Palau

 The NPA programme in the Republic of Palau started 1st of April 2015.
 After a steady period of mobilisation, planning and agreeing on a memorandum of understanding with the Government, the project commenced in June 2016 to map out the contamination across the country by applying Non-Technical Surveys (NTS).
 The NTS identified 188 hazardous areas.
 The schedule estimated Land Release methodologies through Technical Survey (TS) and Clearance would complete by February 2020.
 However, the work continues with an increased work plan due to COVID and additional tasks being highlighted.

-Due to the battles in 1944, contamination exists throughout all 16 states of Palau as a result of the Japanese occupation and the American invasion.
-The types of ammunition found are: projectiles, mortars, rockets, anti-aircraft ammunition, grenades, aircraft bombs, sea mines, beach mines, and torpedoes.
+Due to the battles in 1944, contamination exists throughout all 16 states of Palau.
+The types of ammunition range found consist of projectiles, mortars, rockets, anti-aircraft ammunition, grenades, aircraft bombs, sea mines, beach mines, and torpedoes.
 In partnership with the National Safety Office, NPA has safely removed and disarmed over 20,000 unexploded ordnance.

 With new and improved community engagements, NPA has increased its Explosive Ordnance Risk Education (EORE) nationwide.

 Under Government direction, High Order demolitions are restricted to emergency cases only.
 Therefore, NPA continues to research and develop alternative means of disposal, one of which is Remote Bandsaw Cutting and Deflagration.
 This method renders the items safe and free of explosives.